kimsQ/rc/docs/components/forms.md

 ### Using the Grid

-For more structured form layouts that are also responsive, you can utilize Bootstrap's [predefined grid classes](/layout/grid/#predefined-classes) or [mixins](/layout/grid/#sass-mixins) to create horizontal forms.
+For more structured form layouts that are also responsive, you can utilize kimsQ RC's [predefined grid classes](/layout/grid/#predefined-classes) or [mixins](/layout/grid/#sass-mixins) to create horizontal forms.
 Add the `.row` class to form groups and use the `.col-*-*` classes to specify the width of your labels and controls.

 Be sure to add `.col-form-label` to your `<label>`s as well so they're vertically centered with their associated form controls.
 For `<legend>` elements, you can use `.col-form-legend` to make them appear similar to regular `<label>` elements.